 Becoming a full WFTO Member happens in two steps – each step has unique procedures and carries different rights and responsibilities.

-– Complete the Membership Profile Form available here.
+– Fully complete the Membership Profile Form available here.
 Please ensure you include the complete contact details for three referees in section 4.
 They should be easy to contact by e-mail in order to speed up the process.
-One of your referees must be a WFTO member;
+One of your referees must be a WFTO member.

 – Attach all the required documents

 – Email the completed Form and documents to membership[at]wfto-europe.org.

 If your organization is eligible for WFTO membership, you will be invoiced a Application Fee.
 We start processing your application once the payment has been confirmed.

 Obtaining references may cause major delays in your application.
 If you wish to speed up the process, get in touch with your referees by the time you submit your application.

 As soon as the application file is complete with the references and in-country comments (we will ask all other WFTO members in the same country to comment on the organisation applying for membership), the WFTO Board considers the application for approval.
 If your application is approved, you will be invoiced for membership fees and receive provisional membership status once the payment is confirmed.

 STEP 2 : Becoming a WFTO Full Member

 The procedure for gaining full membership depends on the type of your organization: